 RV Pricing and Value Guide by NADA

-When it comes to comparing alternate pricing guides to the Kelley Blue Book, I personally believe the NADA RV pricing and value guide is the most similar resource available.
+When it comes to comparing alternate pricing guides to the Kelley Blue Book, I believe the NADA RV pricing and value guide is the most similar resource available.
+It is today’s Kelley Blue Book for trailers, motorhomes, truck campers, vans, and pop-up trailers.

-The Nationally Automobiles Dealers Association (NADA) RV Pricing guide is not only the easiest to use the resource but it is also the most accurate for obtaining accurate RV and travel trailer prices.
+I love The National Automobiles Dealers Association (NADA) RV Pricing Guide.
+It’s the easiest RV value guide to use.
+NADA also gives the most accurate RV and travel trailer prices.

-For example, if you are looking for more information on a Coachmen model built after 2009, you will be referred back to the Forest River website for pricing information.
+Most manufacturers RV value guide information is up to date on NADA.
+But some are not.
+For example, if you are looking for more information on a Coachmen model built after 2009, you will be referred back to the Forest River website for RV value information.

 RV Price Checker by RVTrader

-The RV Price Checker by RVTrader is simple to use and allows you to get a general value for any RV or travel trailer you are hoping to sell.
+The RV Price Checker by RV Trader is simple to use.
+It allows you to get a value for all RV makes and models.

-Now that you know the overall value of your RV or Trailer, you may be stuck asking what you need to do in order to quickly sell it for the highest price possible.
+Now that you know the overall value of your RV or Trailer, here’s what you need to know to sell it for the highest price possible.

 1. Sell at the Right Time of Year